shsagir/play-area-sync/docs/limits.md

 ---

 template:         article
-reviewed:         2017-02-10
+reviewed:         2017-02-15
-title:            Limitations & Troubleshooting
+title:            Limitations & troubleshooting
-naviTitle:        Limitations
+naviTitle:        Limits
-lead:             Our products come in different sizes.
+lead:             Our service comes in different variations and sizes.
 Here we explain what happens when a limit is reached.
-category:         platform
+group:            platform
 stack:            all

 ---